 Here are healthy eating tips to share with your clients that are working shift work.

 1. Eat your "main meal" before your shift

 This will help keep you fuelled for the next 12 hours.
 If you're working a night shift, try having your "main meal" before you leave, between 5-6 pm.
 Then have a small additional meal and snacks throughout the night.
 Eating a big meal overnight can also upset your stomach.

 2. Have a small "breakfast" or snack after a night shift

 It can be hard to sleep well after a night shift when you're too full or too hungry.
-If you're hungry, try having something small like toast, fruit, or a warm slice of Blueberry Banana Bread.
+If you're hungry, try having something small like toast or fruit.
 If you're too full, consider cutting out one of your earlier snacks.

 Blueberry Banana Bread - Add this recipe to your client’s meal plan.

 3. Avoid fatty, fried, spicy or sugary foods